 One way for policyholders to dispute their insurance company’s offer is to invoke the appraisal clause within the insurance policy.
 When conducted properly, appraisal can be a very effective alternative dispute resolution process.
 However, you should know that not all insurance policies contain an appraisal clause.
-Please call any of the public adjusters at Tutwiler & Associates if you need help to determine whether or not your policy contains an appraisal clause.

 The appraisal clause may include the following language and is a good general explanation of how Appraisal works: